guiglass/LUXOR/questions and answers.md

 - **Is SteamVR required to run Luxor?**
   - SteamVR is required and is needed for tracker support and for interaction with props and scenes. *However many non-SteamVR HMDs and controllers are supported and can be used with SteamVR (Oculus, WMR, Kinect)*.

-  - *it is possible to use some basic features on a PC with only a Oculus Quest 2 HMD and no SteamVR*
+  - *it is possible to use some basic features on a PC with only a Oculus Quest 2 HMD and no SteamVR.*

 - **Can I use Luxor without a HMD?**
   - Yes, it is possible to connect the avatar to a head tracker without the need for an HMD.
 This can be acomplished by configuring a tracker to function as a head tracker in the Tracer Setup menu: